Falcosoft/vstdriver/README.md

 ## Known Problems

 I am not sure whether this is really based on the latest kode54 version; there's an installer available on the Internet that seems to have been built in November 2018.
 Unfortunately, authoritative sources for that cannot be found.

-Currently, this doesn't work too well on Windows 10 2004 or later.
-Microsoft changed driver requirements, and the simplistic user mode MIDI driver installation no longer works; specifically, it doesn't survive a reboot.